apitrace/apitrace/README.markdown

 **apitrace** consists of a set of tools to:

-* trace OpenGL, OpenGL ES, Direct3D, and DirectDraw APIs calls to a file;
+* trace OpenGL, Direct3D, and DirectDraw APIs calls to a file;

-* replay OpenGL and OpenGL ES calls from a file;
+* replay OpenGL and Direct3D calls from a file;

-* inspect OpenGL state at any call while retracing;
+* inspect OpenGL and Direct3D state at any call while retracing;

 * visualize and edit trace files.